sanjeev90an/TwitterDataAnalyser/README.md

 # TwitterDataAnalyser
 This project was done as a part of Mining Massive Data course.
-This repository contains scripts to analyse publically available tweets on archive.org.
+This repository contains scripts to analyse publicaly available tweets on archive.org.
+This also contains a survey application to annotate the tweets for sentiment analysis.